corda/samples-java/Tokens/fungiblehousetoken/README.md

     //get the RealEstateEvolvableTokenType object
     FungibleHouseTokenState evolvableTokenType = stateAndRef.getState().getData();

-    //get the pointer pointer to the house TokenPointer tokenPointer = evolvableTokenType.toPointer(evolvableTokenType.getClass());
+    //get the pointer to the house
+    TokenPointer tokenPointer = evolvableTokenType.toPointer(evolvableTokenType.getClass());

     //assign the issuer to the house type who will be issuing the tokens